Concentric Butterfly Valve Zero Offset Resilient Seated

 What seat materials are used in concentric butterfly valves?

 Common seat materials include EPDM (for water, air, weak acids), NBR/Buna-N (for oil, petroleum, hydrocarbons), Viton/FKM (for high temperature, chemicals), PTFE (for corrosive chemicals), and Silicone (for food grade applications).
+The seat material is selected based on the media and temperature.

 What is the maximum temperature for a rubber seated butterfly valve?